forthy42/net2o/wiki/nsa-backdoor.md

 change necessary, nor can anything prevent such a weakening of a particular implementation (the one used inside banks).
-Only a code audit can reveal such malicious backdoors, and therefore, only communication between trusted peers are secure.
+Only a code audit can reveal such malicious backdoors, and therefore, only communications between trusted peers are secure.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish